 During the Second Ministerial Meeting on Energy and climate, held in Merida, Mexico, the Minister of Energy of Chile announced his government’s intention to host the Third Ministerial Meeting of ECPA.

-Looking forward to the third ECPA Ministerial to convene in Viña del Mar on September 7-8, 2017, a Regional Preparatory Meeting was held in Miami, United States, on October 20, 2016.
+The third ECPA Ministerial convened in Viña del Mar on September 7-8, 2017, a Regional Preparatory Meeting was held in Miami, United States, on October 20, 2016.
 The 19 countries represented in the Preparatory Event took stock of the Partnership’s progress since the last ECPA Ministerial held in Merida in 2015.
 The most important developments covered included the Partnership’s Steering Committee (SC) Guiding Principles and Action Plan, and the initiatives implemented by the OAS to strengthen this Hemispheric effort.